Baths of Nero: Reuse

 The ruins have been the source for numerous architectural fragments and sculptures re-used in subsequent centuries.
 Columns of grey granite, pavonazzetto, and even imperial porphyry were used in the architecture.
 Some of these, and their white marble capitals, have been found on the site.
 Several carved stone baths, including an "enormous basin for a fountain 6.70 metres in diameter, cut from a single block of red granite, with pieces of several others" have been found, together with the two complete basins described below.

 A monumental monolithic grey granite basin, a labrum, was removed from the site of the baths to the Villa Medici and was in the late eighteenth century moved to Florence.
 Since 1840, it has stood in the Medici's Boboli Gardens in Florence.

 The ruins of the baths also supplied an ornate column capital from the third century renovations of the baths.
 This capital, carved in relief with scenes of athletic triumph and the wreathing of the victor, was used as the base for the ancient Roman bronze fountain called Fontana della Pigna when it was moved to its present position in the exhedra of the Vatican's Cortile del Belvedere in 1608.

 In the seventeenth century, during a renovation of the nearby Pantheon ordered by Pope Alexander VII, three pink granite columns from the Baths of Nero were used to replace the row of three columns on the damaged extreme eastern end of the Pantheon's pronaos.
 These columns are themselves badly damaged.
-Another column of pink granite was removed and re-erected in 1896 near the Porta Pia as a triumphal column supporting a winged victory in bronze and dedicated to the Breach of Porta Pia during the 1870 Capture of Rome, the final military action of Italian unification.
+Another column of pink granite was removed and re-erected in 1896 near the Porta Pia as a triumphal column, known as the Monument to the Porta Pia Breach, supporting a winged victory in bronze and dedicated to the Breach of Porta Pia during the 1870 Capture of Rome, the final military action of Italian unification.
 Two further granite columns from the baths have been re-erected on-site beside the minor basilica of Sant'Eustachio.

 In the late 1980s, building work on the erstwhile Medici residence the Palazzo Madama, now seat of the Italian Senate, brought to light another monumental stone basin – round and of bichromatic black-red Egyptian granite.
 The basin, which probably stood in the caldarium for hot-water bathing, was restored (it had broken in three places) and was donated by the president of the Senate Giovanni Spadolini to the citizenry of Rome with a public ceremony.
 It is now a fountain – the Fontana del Senato – on a Renaissance pedestal in the area since renamed Piazza della Costituente, which connects Via degli Staderari with Via della Dogana vecchia and the Piazza Sant'Eustachio.